Comprehensive Post-COVID Care Now Available! Click here to learn more.

 • Tests to evaluate the presence of different illnesses and diseases

-What Should You Expect During an i-693 Green Card Exam?
+What Should You Expect During a from i-693 Green Card Exam?

 During an i-693 medical exam, the designated doctor will review and analyze your medical history and vaccination records, along with having you tested for certain communicable diseases such as syphilis and tuberculosis.
 And in the case where the applicant requires any of the new vaccinations, those will also be administered by the government-authorized doctor.

 You will have to re-visit the doctor within a span of 2-3 days, as the test for tuberculosis is conducted in two parts, and will have to be completed in two separate visits.
-And the test conducted for syphilis requires a blood test to be carried out.
+The test conducted for syphilis requires a blood test to be carried out.

-The doctor will then conduct an in-depth review of your medical records – While most of the questions are mainly required for the i-693 form, however some of the questions might be added later on with the objective to replace any of the primary questions, on doctor’s instructions.
+The doctor will then conduct an in-depth review of your medical records – While most of the questions are mainly required for the form i-693, however, some of the questions might be added later on with the objective of replacing any of the primary questions, on the doctor’s instructions.

 List of Required Documents in i-693 Immigration Exams